AleksaRadovic2000/Mini-Room-Drawing-Tool-Bosch/README.md

 ## Live Demo

-Follow the link to checkout the app ->
+Follow the [link](https://aleksaradovic2000.github.io/Mini-Room-Drawing-Tool-Bosch/) to checkout the app